BennyHinrichs/stock-watchlist/README.md

 # TODO

 - Watchlist Page
-  - Last Price
+  - [x] Last Price
-    - I think I have to sub to the candle for this
+    - [x] I think I have to sub to the candle for this
-    - Figure out how to collate quote and candle responses
+    - [x] Figure out how to collate quote and candle responses
-  - Edit waitlist name
+  - [ ] Edit waitlist name
-    - Autofocus
+    - [ ] Autofocus loads suggestions
-    - Check duplicate names on FE
+    - [ ] Check duplicate names on FE
-  - Delete waitlist
+  - [ ] Delete waitlist
-  - Send KEEPALIVE messages?
+  - [ ] Send KEEPALIVE messages?
-  - Limit to every 5 seconds
+  - [ ] Limit to every 5 seconds
-  - Autocomplete actually gets and suggests symbols
+  - [ ] Autocomplete actually gets and suggests symbols
-    - Checks for duplicates
+    - [ ] Checks for duplicates
-  - Would be nice to move all the WS stuff to its own file
+  - [x] Would be nice to move all the WS stuff to its own file
     - Not as familiar with distributing state in Svelte 5
-  - Test for extra long names on inputs and displays
+  - [ ] Test for extra long names on inputs and displays
-    - Add character limits?
+    - [ ] Add character limits?
 - Symbol Page
-  - Design
+  - [ ] Design
-  - Find chart library
+  - [ ] Find chart library
-  - Sub to the WS data for the candles
+  - [ ] Sub to the WS data for the candles
-- Check accessibility
+- [ ] Check accessibility
-- Add tests
+- [ ] Add tests
-- Logout button?
+- [ ] Logout button?
+- [ ] General error handling